 - The San sells various items such as throat lozenges and a variety of vitamins.

-- Boys are not allowed to keep medicines in the houses.
+- Students are not allowed to keep medicines in the houses.
 These are to be lodged with the San sisters.

-- The San sisters are part of the counseling team in the College and boys are always welcome to visit them.
+- The San sisters are part of the counseling team in the College and students are always welcome to visit them.